Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

-Once you’ve added the water, protect the basket with an opaque plastic bag or shade cloth to prevent light from reaching the mung bean seeds.
-Then, move your basket into a warm, dark place to get better results.
+Once you've added the water, protect the basket with an opaque plastic bag or shade cloth to prevent light from reaching the mung bean seeds.
+Then, move your basket to a warm, dark place for better results.

-The ideal temperature for mung beans sprouts to begin to sprout is 20° to 30° C. If it’s winter or in a place with cold temperatures, place the sprouts in the closed cabinet in your kitchen.
-It helps maintain the warm temperature for your mung beans and helps with easy sprouting.
+The ideal temperature for mung bean sprouts to sprout is 20° to 30° C. If it's winter or in a place with cold temperatures, place the sprouts in the closed cabinet in your kitchen.
+It helps maintain the warm temperature of your mung beans and helps with easy sprouting.

-You must open the plastic bag each day for the next 2-3 days.
+You must open the plastic bag daily for 2-3 days.
 Drain off the water from the bottom basket and fill it with clean water.

 At this point, the seeds have started sprouting.
 Restrict the amount of water added so that it just touches the seeds.